 mtDNA tests at the people-matching level for genealogical purposes are only available through Family Tree DNA.
 It is recommended that if you decide to test your mtDNA, that you do the Full Mitochondrial Sequence (FMS) test.
 Testing at a lower (usually cheaper) level is not genealogically useful, as the resulting haplogroup will be too broad, and too far back in time and with less confidence.

-23andMe provides mtDNA haplogroup 'predictions' with their autosomal DNA test results, but they are only at a lower level - and not equivalent to the FMS test.
-They test a number of branch-defining SNPs in the HVR1 and HVR2 regions only.
+23andMe and Living DNA provide mtDNA haplogroup 'predictions' with their autosomal DNA test results, but they are not equivalent to the FMS test.
+They test a number of branch-defining SNPs only, not every SNP in the whole mitochondria.

 The following table is from Family Tree DNA's Learning Centre page covering mtDNA Basics.
 It demonstrates the confidence and generational range for the different mtDNA testing levels.